 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
-The Board's investments and cash and cash equivalents are held in certificates of deposit and in external pooled investment accounts with a focus on liquidity.
-As a means of limiting its exposure to fair value losses arising from interest rates, the Board attempts to match investment maturities with its expected cash flow needs.
-With this investment focus, investment and cash and cash equivalents are expected to reach maturity with limited gains and losses.
+The Board's investments and cash are held in certificates of deposit and in external pooled investment accounts with a focus on liquidity.
+As a means of limiting its exposure to fair value losses arising from interest rates, the Board's approach is to match investment maturities with its expected cash flow needs.
+With this investment focus, investment and cash are expected to reach maturity with limited gains and losses.
+The Board's policy is to invest fund in excess of cash flow requirements in instruments maturing more than one (1) year from the date of purchase to the extent possible.
+The weighted average maturity for the WYO-STAR government investment pool is not calculated.